Kymorphia/gi-d/README.md

 The following commands are useful for improving and troubleshooting bindings.

-* **--def-help** Display gi-d binding definition file help.
+* **--def-help** Display giD binding definition file help.
 * **--suggest** Outputs automated suggestions of XML patch commands which might be applicable.
 They should be reviewed for correctness.
 * **--dump-selectors** Dumps `set` command XML selectors for GIR warnings as a convenient start point for defining XML patches.
 * **--dump-ctypes** Display all C types from all packages.
-* **--dump-dtypes** Display all D types from all packages and their type categories as understood by gi-d.
+* **--dump-dtypes** Display all D types from all packages and their designated type kinds.
-* **--dump-kinds** Display the list of type kinds which are used for classifying types for bindings.
+* **--dump-kinds** Display the list of type kinds which are used for classifying types for binding generation.
   Type kinds: Unknown, Basic, String, BasicAlias, Enum, Flags, Callback, Container, Simple, Pointer, Opaque, Wrap, Boxed, Reffed, Object, Interface, Namespace
 * **--dump-matches** Dumps XML selector matches.
 Useful for troubleshooting XML patch commands in package definition files.

-### gi-d Program Debugging Commands
+### gidgen Program Debugging Commands

-These commands are useful for debugging the gi-d CLI program itself and pausing execution in GDB at specific points of binding processing.
+These commands are useful for debugging the gidgen CLI program itself and pausing execution in GDB at specific points of binding processing.

 * **--dump-traps** Dump all binding generation traps, which GDB breakpoints can be set on.
 * **--trap REGEX** Add a binding generation trap matching REGEX, which will cause a GDB debugger breakpoint.

 ## Binding Definition File Reference

-Binding definition files are just D language files with a .d extension, but which can contain special gi-d command comments.
+Binding definition files are just D language files with a .d extension, but which can contain special giD command comments.
 These files control various aspects of binding generation and can also contain custom D binding code.

 There are 3 scopes of binding definition files, defined below: